 In the event that courses are not filled by active members by December 13, 2017, any courses that are not full will be opened up to those on the Waiting List.
 Waiting List members will be contacted, in the order they were added, either by email or by telephone, by an LLL volunteer to determine if they are interested in attending the course(s) that is/are available.
 If a Waiting List member enrols in an offered course, they become an active member.There are NO refunds

 If a Waiting List member does not enrol in an offered course, they remain on the Later Life Learning Membership Waiting List.

 See the FAQ page for Online Registration information

-A: The Writers of the CanLit Boom – at Innis College
+A: The Beatles and Their World – at Innis College

-B: Humanity Challenged in War and Peace – at Innis College
+B: Climate Change, Catastrophe and the Tides of History – at Innis College

 D: Discussion Group: Maximize your Later Life Learning experience!
 Join our current events Discussion Group.